 I’m more a Pentax fan than anything else, and I love my Nikons.
 Canon SLRs have never grabbed me in the same way.
 But I like the AE-1 Program best of all of the ones I’ve tried.
 It is light and easy to carry, the controls are all smooth and where you expect them to be, and it delivers the goods roll after roll.

 But oh, that shutter squeal.
 So annoying.
 On this car-show trip, however, it did attract another film shooter to me.
 He recognized that squeal straightaway.
 He proudly showed me the Canon film SLR he was shooting that day.

 If you’d like to see more, check out my Canon AE-1 Program gallery.

 My AE-1 Program is a winner – easy and fun to shoot, yielding pleasing results.
-The center-weighted meter isn’t perfect, but I don’t care.
+The center-weighted meter isn’t perfect but if you learn its ways you’ll get good exposures.
 Both the AE-1 and AE-1 Program are also known for electronics gremlins that can be expensive to repair.
 Here’s hoping mine keeps working for a long time.